nuckle/nogen-search/README.md

 ## About

-A browser extension that provides settings to filters popular search engines like Google, Bing and DuckDuckGo to filter out an AI-generated content and, additionally, turn off some AI features on their respective pages.
+A browser extension that helps to filter AI-generated content from popular search engines like Google, Bing, and DuckDuckGo.
+It also provides some options to disable certain AI features on these platforms.

 ## Features